askkaz/docs/develop/sdk-development/parsing-feed.md

 # Parsing an XML Feed

-## Overview
+### Overview

 This guide covers how to parse an XML content feed using a task node in SceneGraph.
-This is a continuation from [Project Setup](/develop/channel-development/project-setup.md) of the [Channel Development Guide](/develop/channel-development).
+This is a continuation from [Setting up a project](/develop/sdk-development/project-setup.md) of the [SDK Development Guide](/develop/sdk-development).

 Parsing an XML feed is one of the most common ways to retrieve content for Roku channels.
 This guide will be using this [sample MRSS feed](http://api.delvenetworks.com/rest/organizations/59021fabe3b645968e382ac726cd6c7b/channels/1cfd09ab38e54f48be8498e0249f5c83/media.rss).